64ink/state-machine/README.md

 `StateMachineException` | Runtime exception that can generally only occur on a code defect, or by trying to change state from within an `OnStateChangedListener`.
 `SCXMLManager` | Provides an optional method to both load and save a `StateMachineGraph` via the SCXML format.
 `PlantUmlManager` | Provides an optional method to save and visualize a `StateMachineGraph` via PlantUml format.
+`PlantUmlManager` | Provides an optional method to save and visualize a `StateMachineGraph` via LucidChart format.

 ### Simplifying Logic